Tanya1123/sorting-visualizer/README.md

 ## Purpose

-I wanted to improve my React skills and learn classic sorting algorithms.
-This project was a great way to achieve both the objectives mentioned earlier.
+Wanted to improve my React skills and learn classic sorting algorithms.

 ## Installation

-If you wish to run this app locally, clone this repo and install the dependencies.
+To run this app locally, clone this repo and install the dependencies.

 ```
 $ git clone https://github.com/Tanya1123/sort-visualizer.git